From the Blog

 If you are starting a new website, consider using Hugo

-Other than it is “the world’s fastest framework for building websites,” Hugo is packed with powerful features that would make the website development process more pleasable.
+Not only Hugo is “the world’s fastest framework for building websites,” it is also packed with powerful features that makes website development very pleasable.

 Roadmap, September 2018.